- Share to or

 Four mosques for millions of people

 According to Moscow Mufti Ildar Alyautdinov, between three million and 3.5 million Muslims live in the city, including 1–1.5 million migrants.
-Despite that, the city contains only four mosques, all of which were built in the 20th century.
+Despite that, the city contains only four mosques, all of which were built after the 19th century.

 Kavkaz.Realii estimated that Moscow’s four mosques can fit no more than about 18,000 people at once.
 In addition to the mosques, the city has 25 prayer rooms, but according to Alyautdinov that’s still not even enough for all of the Muslims who are from Moscow.
 For comparison, the outlet noted, Stockholm alone has three mosques, while the total number of Muslims in Sweden is less than 500,000.